 Spring is known for its rapidly changing weather – and that can mean severe storms.
 Help get your home and family ready with these tips.

 Trim the trees.
-Prune lanky limbs and branches so they don’t snap off in a windstorm and land on your home or a power line.
+Prune lanky limbs and branches so they don’t snap off in a windstorm and land on your roof or a power line.
 In the event of Roof Hail damage, you might want to consult with an experienced roofer in your area to fix the roof and get it back to its original shape.

 Check the pump.
 If your home has a sump pump, test it to make sure it’s clean and operable and that the outflow is draining properly.
 Consider adding a battery-powered backup sump pump to keep the system working if the power goes out.